neelkotak13/neel_kotak.github.io/projects/AFROTC.md

 <img class="ui large left floated image" src="../images/folding.jpg">
 ## General Military Course
-In the classroom, I learned about Air Force customs and courtesies, heritage, evolution of air and space power, gave informational briefings and wrote informational papers.
+In the classroom, I learned about Air Force customs and courtesies, heritage, evolution of air and space power, gave informational briefings and wrote informative papers.
 During physical training, I woke up every Wednesday and Friday at 0400 to get to formation at 0530.
 I Kept my physical fitness up and scored extremely high on the fitness assessment.
 In the actual Leadership Laboratories, where we are taught with a hands on approach, I was put into stressful and challenging situations, and was